3vot/3vot-cli/readme.md

 ## Features

 ###Upload your apps to the internet
-Upload anything from PDF's, and simple HTML to Angular, Backbone, Bootstrap, from Yeoman, from Grunt/Gulp.
-Build it your way, publish profesionally.
+Upload anything from PDF's, and simple HTML to Angular, Backbone, Bootstrap, from Yeoman, from Grunt/Gulp. <br/> **Build your way** and publish profesionally.

+> 3VOT can also share a few tricks like [multi-platform apps](https://github.com/3vot/3vot-cli/wiki/Multiplatform-Apps), [embeddable apps](https://github.com/3vot/3vot-cli/wiki/Embedded-Apps) and [Web Components]()

 ###3VOT Cloud
-HTML, CSS and JS is static. **We do not need an Server**.
-3VOT is the Cloud for the Frontend, make your app invinsible with one simple command.
-Learn More about 3VOT Cloud
+HTML, CSS and JS are static. **We do not need an Server**.
+3VOT is the Cloud for the Frontend, give your app cloud superpowers with one simple command.
+[Learn More about 3VOT Cloud]()

 ###Modular Build System
 There's a better way to write javascript, 3VOT empowers you to build better and more maintenable apps, writting less code and using any NPM Package.
-Learn more here:
+[Learn more here about Modular Code](https://github.com/3vot/3vot-cli/wiki/Modular-Javascript)

-> We sit down and think how things should be, then we bend reality and hack until reality becomes our vision
+> In 3VOT we imagine how things should be, then we bend reality and hack until reality becomes our vision.

 ## Installation
 ```